nelson-lang/nelson-gitbook/markdown/en/graphics/surf.md

 ## 📄 Description

-Set this property on an existing component has no effect.

 <b>surf</b> creates a 3D surface plot.
 It can be used to plot data in the form of a matrix or a function of two variables.

 You can customize the appearance of the plot using various options such as color, lighting, and shading.